Stochastic dissipative systems in Banach spaces driven by L\'evy noise: Introduction

-When the nonlinear part $F$ of the drift satisfies suitable monotonicity assumptions, SPDEs of the form \eqref{eqW} are sometimes referred to as dissipative stochastic systems.
-In the Wiener case \eqref{eqW} there exists a vast literature where the existence and uniqueness of a generalized mild solution are studied, see for instance \cite{Big2021,Cer2001,Dap2004,Dap-Zab2014}.
+When the nonlinear part $F$ of the drift satisfies suitable monotonicity assumptions, SPDEs of the form \eqref{eqW} are sometimes referred to as dissipative stochastic systems ($R:H\rightarrow H$ is a bounded linear operator).
+There exists a vast literature where the existence and uniqueness of a generalized mild solution to \eqref{eqW} are studied, see for instance \cite{Big2021,Cer2001,Dap2004,Dap-Zab2014}.
 We refer to \cite{Agr-Ver2025} for a general overview about equation of the type \eqref{eqW}.
 In this paper we study more general dissipative stochastic systems

-where $\{L(t)\}_{t\geq 0}$ is a pure-jump Lévy process on $H$.
-We stress that a significant example covered by the assumptions of this paper is a class of stochastic reaction-diffusion equations of the type
+where $L=\{L(t)\}_{t\geq 0}$ is a pure-jump Lévy process on $H$ (clearly, we can also treat the cylindrical Wiener-case corresponding to $L=0$ and $R=\Id_H$).
+A significant example covered by the assumptions of this paper is a class of stochastic reaction-diffusion equations of the type

 where $\mathcal{O}$ is a open bounded subset of $\R^d$ with $d\in\N$, having regular boundary, $p:\R\rightarrow\R$ is a polynomial of odd degree with positive leading coefficient and $\mathcal{B}$ is an operator acting on the boundary of $\mathcal{O}$ representing the boundary conditions of the Laplacian operator.

 Some existing works in the literature study mild solutions to dissipative stochastic systems like \eqref{eqFOint}, see \cite[Chapter 10]{Pes-Zab2007} and \cite{Mar-Pre-Roc2010,Mar-Roc2010}.
 We discuss and review the previous papers about the existence and uniqueness of the mild and generalized mild solution to \eqref{eqFOint} within a general framework that includes known results and extends the theory to new cases.
-In particular the abstract result in this paper extends the framework of \cite{Big2021} and \cite[Chapter 6]{Cer2001} to the Lévy case that allow to study \eqref{rec} on the space of real continuous functions $C(\overline{\mathcal{O}})$.
+In particular the abstract result in this paper extends the framework of \cite{Big2021} and \cite[Chapter 6]{Cer2001} to the Lévy case that allows to study \eqref{rec} on the space of real continuous functions $C(\overline{\mathcal{O}})$.
 Equation \eqref{rec} can also be studied on $L^p(\mathcal{O})$-spaces with respect to the Lebesgue measure, for some suitable $p \geq 2$; however, working on $C(\overline{\mathcal{O}})$ allows us to extend the theory to drift $F$ which are well defined only on $C(\overline{\mathcal{O}})$; see, for instance, Example \ref{ExNuovo}.